Erebuzzz/Movie-Recommendation-System/README.md

 - Offline preparation scripts and persisted artifacts for ratings + metadata.
 - Collaborative, content-based, and hybrid recommenders with fuzzy title matching and a cold-start fallback.
 - OMDb enrichment (posters, plots, cast) with caching and external search support for newer releases.
+- Live TMDb integration for real-time catalog coverage and similarity recommendations.
 - A console workflow for power users and a deployable Streamlit dashboard with light/dark modes.
 - Optional advanced enhancements: SVD blending, diagnostics, and quick visualization exports.